justincadburywong/chucknorrisidb/README.md

-# chucknorrisidb
+# ChuckNorrisIDB
-An SMS service that sends Chuck Norris jokes to your phone via CNIDB/Twilio
+An SMS service that sends Chuck Norris jokes to your phone via the Chuck Norris Internet Database API and Twilio.

-# how to use
+# How To Use
 Send a text message to 1-415-275-2620.
 Receive joke.

+You can also send the word 'nerdy' to get a nerdy joke, or the word 'dirty' for a dirty joke.
+Just remember, thousands of people die every year from Chuck Norris joke related incidents.